-If you think you are entitled to any kind of examination support, including extra time or the use of a scribe or a PC, you should see a Disability Adviser to discuss the process and completion of the Additional Examination Provision or AEP form.
+If you think you are entitled to any kind of examination support, including extra time or the use of a scribe or a PC, you should see a Disability Adviser to discuss the process and completion of the Additional Examination Provision (AEP) form.

-Crypt Hall and the Pontifical Hall at the Liverpool Metropolitan Cathedral
+Crypt Hall and Pontifical Hall at the Liverpool Metropolitan Cathedral

-Access to this room is on Brownlow Hill, near to the John Lennon Art and Design Building.
+Access is via the entrance on Brownlow Hill, near to the John Lennon Art and Design Building.
 The entrance is via large wooden doors at the top of a set of stone steps on the opposite side of the road from the Victoria Building; a large red brick clock tower.
 The entrance is situated between the Science Innovation Centre and a row of shops which include a Tesco, Costa and Subway.
 There is a bus stop shelter outside the main door.
 The nearest place to park is the Liverpool City Council car park on Brownlow Hill/Mount Pleasant.
-The postcode for both the car park and the Concert Room and the Crypt and Pontifical Halls is L3 5RF.
+The postcode for both the car park and the Crypt Hall is L3 5RF.